 This is where all the bits that didn’t fit in anywhere else ended up.
 Beginning with a list of the kind of things that make my kind of simple life just perfect…

-Click here to download my current book list.
+Click here to download my current book list (updated weekly).

-I don’t have a favourite genre, liking virtually anything (except flamenco/ fandango), as long as it’s been recorded with care, and performed with soul/ integrity.
-Click here to download my current music list/
+I don’t have a favourite genre, liking virtually anything, as long as it’s been recorded with care and performed with soul/ integrity.
+However, my all-time favourite albums currently are Atom Heart Mother – Pink Floyd and Missa Sanctae Caeciliae – Joseph Haydn.
+Click here to download a full list of all my other likes (updated weekly).

 food – am always hungry and will eat virtually anything.
-Especially like curries & spicy food – as well as black pudding & chorizo/ toast & sobrasada/ pastries & cakes/ chocolate/ desserts (the true measure of any great meal)/ plus all the usual suspects like: twiglets/ crème eggs/ chocolate hobnobs/ speciality flavoured crisps…
+I especially like curries & spicy food – as well as toast with chopped tomato on top (the “breakfast of kings” in Spain) ● pastries & cakes ● desserts (the true measure of any great meal) ● plus all the usual suspects, like: twiglets ● crisps ● anything that doesn’t have sugar (11 fillings in one year put pay to all that)…

-the smell of wooden cabins hot chocolate at RIVER CITY CAFÉ (Powell River, British Columbia) accompanied by their three-berry slice portuguese pastel de nata cakes good neighbours the smell of freshly caught fish (especially Newlyn, Cornwall) people who are original in thought and deed Penzance/ Covent Garden/ Camden Town/ & Paris in the 1970s bicycle trailers bright vibrant colours cats gardening handmade by me or others things to work properly meals out with other people bargains and second-hand repairing broken or discard items spring-time real espresso coffee without sugar/ milk graphic design interior design magazines making books learning spanish living abroad walking home in the dark through the forest living well away from other people learn how to take honey from my bees teaching english to adults photography/ making films writing with a fountain pen having lots of coloured pencils/ wax crayons/ pens to draw with alternative living magazines incense hats cycling instead of walking using natural materials writing and receiving letters original designed fabric thick wool jumpers corduroy shirts/ trousers to one day own a genuine harris tweed jacket ancient south american design the street markets and hardware shops of Northern Portugal flannel sheets second-hand bookshops and record shops eating in season beachcombing real French croissants thrift stores wearing socks in bed being around older people vintage motorcycles pedro jiminez sweet wine/ mead/ & homemade aguardiente (coffee flavour) vinyl LPs handmade socks & fingerless gloves tartan scarves the sound the frogs make in the grey-water pond making xmas cards & presents for friends having odd bits of crockery illustrated children’s books Amsterdam Feria district in Sevilla Main Street Vancouver real cream ice-cream made with cream the smell of lime flowers and orange blossom learn how to snowboard fresh figs working in the garden before the sun rises people with a passion giving back and foot massage
+the smell of wooden cabins ● hot chocolate at RIVER CITY CAFÉ (Powell River, British Columbia) accompanied by their three-berry slice ● portuguese pastel de nata cakes ● good neighbours ● the smell of the sea (especially Newlyn, Cornwall) ● people who are original in thought and deed ● Penzance/ Edinburgh/ Amsterdam/ Covent Garden/ Camden Town/ & Paris back in the 1970s, definitely not now ● bicycle trailers ● bright vibrant colours ● cats ● gardening ● handmade anything, by me or others ● having things work properly ● enjoying meals out with other people ● bargains and second-hand ● repairing broken or discard items ● spring ● real espresso (artisan roasted), just as it is, without sugar/ milk ● graphic design ● interior design magazines ● food magazines ● independent magazines ● alternative living magazines ● making books ● learning spanish ● living anywhere but the UK ● walking home in the dark through a forest ● living well away from other people ● learning about keeping bees ● teaching english to adults ● photography/ making films ● writing with a fountain pen ● having lots of coloured pencils/ wax crayons/ and pens to draw with ● incense ● hats ● cycling instead of walking ● using natural materials ● writing and receiving letters, corresponding ● original designed fabric ● thick wool jumpers ● corduroy shirts/ trousers ● to own a genuine harris tweed jacket again ● ancient South American Indian design ● the street markets and hardware shops of Northern Portugal ● flannel sheets ● artisan pottery tableware ● second-hand bookshops and record shops ● eating in season ● beachcombing ● real French croissants and pastries ● thrift stores & charity shops ● wearing socks in bed ● being around older people ● vintage motorcycles ● pedro ximenez sweet wine/ mead/ & homemade aguardiente (coffee flavour) ● vinyl LPs ● handmade socks & fingerless gloves ● tartan scarves ● the sound frogs make in the grey-water pond ● the sound of cicadas ● the smell of rock rose ● making xmas cards & presents for friends ● having odd bits of vintage crockery ● illustrated children’s books ● the Feria district in Sevilla ● the independent shops in Main Street Vancouver ● the smell of lime flowers and orange blossom on the tree ● learn how to snowboard ● fresh figs ● working in the garden before the sun rises ● people with a passion ● giving back and foot massage ● singing ● reading books ● Shetland Library ● watching films/ dvds ● playing the bongos & djembe….

 Dislikes…

-sundays living alone microwave ovens Eckhart Tolle/ Michael Reynolds/ Bill Mollinson & all the other self-appointed gurus/ experts in dodgy alternative ideas and getting rich off it GPs swimming being cold the radio reliance on cars towns and cities bullfighting SEPRONA smoking drugs same-sex bar culture strong artificial smells like washing detergent/ shower gel/ perfume dog shit how horribly thin I have got since Maureen died holidays/ travel, except to visit friends driving cooking religion politics wasting money or time people who say what they think you want to hear sport tv newspapers crowds complementary medicine the national health service “fashion” or “followers” walking/ hiking ex-pats anyone in “authority”/ bureaucracy swimming pools supermarkets & processed food wild boar & deer children feeling sad dust & dusting late nights make-up & hair products getting up in the morning mobile phones earning money being trapped indoors IKEA painted finger or toe nails hairdressers heels on shoes/ boots worrying about money working with cement dishwashers microwaves poetry flamenco & fandango watches piercings & tattoos architects nationalism cafetiere coffee british tea sports/ lounge wear cds pastel colours charities royalty the infernal combustion engine shopping centres
+the NHS ● sundays ● living alone ● microwave ovens ● Eckhart Tolle/ Michael Reynolds/ Rob Hopkins/ Bill Mollinson & all the other self-appointed gurus/ experts who have got very rich from peddling dodgy alternative ideas ● GPs ● swimming ● being cold & snow ● British radio ● reliance on cars ● towns and cities ● bullfighting ● SEPRONA ● smoking ● drugs ● same-sex bar culture ● strong artificial smells (like washing detergent/ shower gel/ perfume) ● dog shit ● how horribly thin and wrinkly I have got ● holidays & travel, except to visit friends ● driving ● cooking ● all religion ● all politics ● wasting money or time ● people who say what they think you want to hear ● all sport ● tv ● newspapers ● crowds ● complementary medicine ● “fashion” or “followers” ● walking/ hiking ● ex-pats ● anyone in authority/ bureaucracy (especially councillors/ architects/ solicitors/ and the police) ● swimming pools ● supermarkets & processed food ● wild boar & deer ● children ● feeling sad ● dust & dusting ● late nights ● make-up & hair products ● mornings ● mobile phones ● earning money ● being trapped indoors ● IKEA ● painted finger or toe nails ● hairdressers ● heels on shoes/ boots ● worrying about money ● working with cement ● dishwashers ● poetry ● short stories ● watches ● lots of piercings & tattoos ● nationalism (flag waving/ racism/ identifying as coming from a particular country) ● British tea ● sports/ lounge wear ● pastel colours ● charities ● royalty ● the infernal combustion engine ● shopping centres ● crofting ● farming ● fishing ● social media ● Amazon ● Shetland Islands Council ● the crofting mafia ● pubs & bars ● Shetland Arts ● Shetland Amenity Trust ● Viking wind farm ● Shetland Charitable Trust ● salmon & missel farming ● sheep farming ● shops and cafes that only open when it suits them ● the Dowry cafe and Mareel cafe, both in Lerwick

 *